 The Work of the Holy Spirit

 This phase of salvation is most commonly called sanctification or growing in Christ-likeness.
-Sanctification is primarily the work of the Holy Spirit in our lives; molding and shaping us into people who will be useful in God’s service.
+Sanctification is primarily the work of the Holy Spirit in our lives, molding and shaping us into people who will be useful in God’s service.
 But as the previous passage expressed, the Holy Spirit works with us, not against us.
 My free will is not removed when I come to Christ; I need to continue to choose surrender rather than resistance.
 There are a number of passages that express the consequences of starting along the journey with Christ, but not completing it.

-Luke 9:62 is as clear on this as any when “Jesus replied, ‘No one who puts a hand to the plow and looks back is fit for service in the kingdom of God.’”
-If we start out, putting our hands to the plow, but somewhere along the line turn away from the task at hand, then Jesus tells us we are not fit for his service.
+Luke 9:62 is as clear on this as any when “Jesus replied, ‘No one who puts a hand to the plow and looks back is fit for service in the kingdom of God.'”
+If we start putting our hands on the plow, but somewhere along the line turn away from the task at hand, then Jesus tells us we are not fit for his service.
 Only if we continue, remaining in Christ (John 15:1-6) are we going to be fruitful; the result of unfruitfulness is to be broken off of the vine and cast into the fire.

 The third phase of salvation is what happens at the end of this life, often termed glorification.
 1 Peter 1:5 expresses this the best for me when Peter, talking about believers, says, “who by God’s power are being guarded through faith for a salvation ready to be revealed in the last time.”
 We are waiting for a salvation that is waiting to be revealed.
 It is reminiscent of the unveiling of a work of art; we know it is there, but what it looks like is somewhat of a mystery.